 - We do not borrow audio visual materials from outside of Illinois.
 (CDs, VHS, DVDs, etc)

 - Before submitting a request, please check the catalog to see whether St. Charles or one of the local libraries owns it by using the dropdown menu to search “All LINC Libraries.”

 - To borrow items that are in the LINC system, please place a hold.

 - If you cannot find what you are searching for, request it through Interlibrary Loan.

-- Use Worldcat to browse U.S. libraries and make online requests.
+- Search other Libraries and make online requests.